nashdelta/coAlignments/README.md

 ## Obtain manually curated list of targets (not from STRING db)

 Conduct a literature review for well established pairs of host-virus protein-protein interactions known if possible to be conserved across multiple hosts.
 These constitute an second list of [targets](literatureTargets.txt).
+Note that targets should be reviewed to ensure they are present in the Blast db e.g:

+`blastdbcmd -db nr -target_only -entry AVI26354.1`

+sometimes a target will appear [here](https://www.ncbi.nlm.nih.gov/protein/) but still appear missing.

 ## Retrieve orthologous sequences in NR/Refseq